Puerto Rico: Philately

 Puerto Rico has been commemorated on four U.S. postal stamps.
 Insular Territories were commemorated in 1937, the third stamp honored Puerto Rico featuring 'La Fortaleza', the Spanish Governor's Palace.
-The first free election for governor of the U.S. territory of Puerto Rico was honored on April 27, 1949, at San Juan, Puerto Rico.
-'Inauguration' on the 3-cent stamp refers to the election of Luis Muñoz Marín, the first democratically elected governor of Puerto Rico.
-San Juan, Puerto Rico was commemorated with an 8-cent stamp on its 450th anniversary issued September 12, 1971, featuring a sentry box from Castillo San Felipe del Morro.
-In the "Flags of our nation series" 2008–2012, of the fifty-five, five territorial flags were featured.
+The first free election for governor of the U.S. territory of Puerto Rico was honored on April 27, 1949, at San Juan.
+'Inauguration' on the 3-cent stamp refers to the election of Luis Muñoz Marín, the first democratically elected governor.
+San Juan was commemorated with an 8-cent stamp on its 450th anniversary issued September 12, 1971, featuring a sentry box from Castillo San Felipe del Morro.
+In the "Flags of our nation series" 2008–2012, of the 55, five territorial flags were featured.
 Forever stamps included the Puerto Rico Flag illustrated by a bird issued 2011.